zig-gamedev/zig-gamedev/samples/triangle/README.md

 ## triangle

-This is the "hello, world" for graphics programming.
+This sample is a "hello, world!" for graphics programming.

 ![image](screenshot.png)